artis3n/artis3n.github.io/_drafts/Derbycon-BoA-CTF.md

 ...
 ```

-Ahh, we needed to reverse the sort in order to get the most recently modified files.
+Ahh, we needed to reverse the sort to get the most recently modified files.
 It is unlikely that the `authorize` file is actually what we need since it was not recently modified.
 At the very least, I didn't see anything that screamed "flag."
 Now we have a more updated list of modified files.
 Wait...but no, those 9/27 files correspond to the day I re-ran this exercise when writing this blog.
 I'm not getting accurate results from this.

 At this point, a couple of hours into this challenge, I was very frustrated and running whatever querying commands I could think of.